Sound Level Meter / Noise Meter

 Providing an award‐winning design based on extensive research among technicians, engineers and consultants, B&K Type 2250 and Type 2270, are both equipped to handle the most demanding measurement tasks.

-THINGS TO CONSIDER BEFORE CHOOSING YOUR SOUND LEVEL METER
+CHOOSING YOUR SOUND LEVEL METER

 WHAT IS A SOUND LEVEL METER